Hanedv01/Plant-Monitor/README.md

 Import core functions of your code here, and don't forget to explain what you have done!
 Do not put too much code here, focus on the core functionalities.
 Have you done a specific function that does a calculation, or are you using clever function for sending data on two networks?
 Or, are you checking if the value is reasonable etc. Explain what you have done, including the setup of the network, wireless, libraries and all that is needed to understand.

 # Transmitting the data / connectivity
-How is the data transmitted to the internet or local server?
-Describe the package format.
-All the different steps that are needed in getting the data to your end-point.
-Explain both the code and choice of wireless protocols.

-How often is the data sent?

-Which wireless protocols did you use (WiFi, LoRa, etc …)?

-Which transport protocols were used (MQTT, webhook, etc …)

-*Elaborate on the design choices regarding data transmission and wireless protocols.
-That is how your choices affect the device range and battery consumption.

 As alluded to in previous sections, data is transmitted via Wi-Fi using adafruit IO as an MQTT broker.
 Currently, it sends data every fifth minute, but I see no need to update as frequently when it is deployed in its final state: every hour or so will do.

 My initial idea was to use LoRa instead of Wi-Fi to transmit data, as it has several advantages: namely longer range and lower power consumption.
 This project was however developed away from any preexisting LoRa gateway, and I did not want to create and maintain one for myself as that would cost money.
 In addition, both low range and high power consumption matter less in this current implementation, as this device will be kept at home plugged into a wall socket and in range of Wi-Fi at all times.
 The effective range is extended by the adafruit IO solution, as I can access my data from anywhere where I have an internet connection.